15 thinking styles that lead to massive anxiety 1/15: Filtering

 If the theme is injustice (including stupidity, incompetence, etc.), shift the attention to what people do that does meet with approval.

-When we are filtering we usually end up magnifying the problems.
+When we are filtering we usually end up magnifying our problems.
 To combat magnifying, stop using words like terrible, awful, disgusting, horrendous, etc.

 We can get used to and cope with almost anything.
 Try saying phrases such as ‘No need to magnify’ and ‘I can cope’.

-When we are awfulizing moments of our day or moments from the past stop and ask how many moments went into this versus how many nice or good moments in that day/week/period.
+When we are awfulizing moments of our day or moments from the past stop and ask yourself how many moments went into this?
+Versus how many nice or good moments were experienced in that day/week/period.

 Ask how much magnifying have we done to make these comments, moments or whatever seem so big.